gravityview/book/actions/gventry.md

-Let's try to show each method in \GV\Entry using GitBook's…um…method.
+Let's try to show each method in \GV\Entry using GitBook's…um…method!

 {% method %}
 ## by_id( $entry_id )